Search waiting | Matsusada Precision

 Digital Multimeter

 Matsusada Precision offers a floating ground option for some of our DC and high voltage power supply products.
-This is provided for very accurate measurement of load current.
+This feature allows for the very accurate measurement of load current.

-Example of a product offering a floating ground option:
+Examples of products offering a floating ground option: